shuttleai/shuttleai-discord/README.md

 ## 📜 Commands

-- `/setup`: 🛠️ Run /setup in the channel you want to use ShuttleAI in.
+- `/setup`: 🛠️ Run /setup in any channel.
 Any message sent in that channel will be processed by ShuttleAI.
-Run /remove to remove the channel.
 - `/remove`: 🗑️ Run /remove in the channel you want to remove ShuttleAI from processing messages in.
 - `/reset`: 🔄 Run /reset to reset your conversation history with ShuttleAI.
 - `/imagine`: 🎨 Run /imagine to generate an image.
 Choose between many models.